 Top Social Media Sites for Business: Facebook

 Facebook still reigns as one of the top social media sites for business.
-Most Americans use it daily, which continues to provide the platform for businesses to maximize visibility online.
+Most Americans use it daily, which continues to provide a platform for businesses to maximize visibility online.

-The platform’s design helps businesses focus their social media marketing efforts towards a well-targeted market demographic.
+The platform’s design helps businesses focus their social media marketing efforts toward a well-targeted market demographic.

 It doesn’t cost anything to set up a Facebook Business Page.
-And, once you’ve posted it, Facebook offers the chance for businesses to join communities of other Facebook members, to add updates to their page, and to promote their page, all free of charge.
-There really isn’t a catch, here.
+And, once you’ve posted it, Facebook offers the chance for businesses to join communities of other Facebook members, add updates to their page, and promote their page, all free of charge.
+There really isn’t a catch here.

 Facebook is one of the easiest platforms to start off with.
 All of the content flows seamlessly from your business page to your personal page–text posts, videos, images, Facebook lives, and stories.

-Businesses who use these pages for content marketing, instead of sales pitches, do better at attracting attention and likes for their Facebook page.
+Businesses who use these pages for content marketing instead of sales pitches do better at attracting attention and likes to their Facebook page.